Rotating wheel space station: In fiction

 2003: In the re-imagined series Battlestar Galactica.
 Ragnar Anchorage is a three ringed weapons storage station, and the civilian ship Zephyr is a luxury liner featuring a ringed midsection.

 2007: The "Presidium" sector of the Citadel space station in the Mass Effect series of video games comprises a rotating toroidal section connected to a docking ring, with five large "wards" radiating out from the central ring like a flower's petals.
 In addition, Arcturus Station, the human seat of government on the galactic stage (not shown in the games, but described in detail) is also mentioned as being a rotating Stanford torus.

+2009: The Jaco Van Dormael film Mr. Nobody shows an alternate timeline in which the main character travels to Mars on a large space vessel that carries the passengers in hypersleep chambers lined up within two large spinning ring structures which provide artificial gravity.

 2010: In the OVA Mobile Suit Gundam Unicorn, the official residence for the prime minister of the Earth Federation "Laplace" was an example of Stanford torus.

 2011: Most space stations in the Expanse series make use of artificial gravity by rotation, most notably Tycho Station.
 Even larger celestial objects like Ceres and Eros have been hollowed out and spun up to generate gravitational pull for their inhabitants.

-2013: The Neill Blomkamp film Elysium has an enormous space station called Elysium (an open-roofed station 60 km in diameter, somewhere between a much-larger open-roofed Bishop Ring and a smaller, fully enclosed Stanford Torus.)
+2013: The Neill Blomkamp film Elysium has an enormous space station called Elysium (an open-roofed station 60 km in diameter) somewhere between a much-larger open-roofed Bishop Ring and a smaller, fully enclosed Stanford Torus.)
 The station in the movie supports a city and habitat for the privileged upper classes of Earth.